-1 Foreign nationals may be admitted for education or training purposes if:24 d.25 they fulfil the personal and educational requirements for the planned education or training course.

-- a. the management of the educational establishment confirms that the person concerned is eligible for education or training; - b. suitable accommodation is available; - c. the required financial means are available; and
+- 1 Foreign nationals may be admitted for education or training purposes if:24 - a. the management of the educational establishment confirms that the person concerned is eligible for education or training; - b. suitable accommodation is available: - c. the required financial means are available; and